Helping You Discharge Medical Debt Through Bankruptcy

 Talk To Us At No Cost

 Effective, understanding and experienced, the attorneys at Levitt & Slafkes, P.C., in Maplewood, New Jersey, provide free initial consultations.
-Attorneys Shelley Slafkes and Bruce Levitt are prepared to help regarding your medical debt and other financial difficulties.
-You can reach our lawyers by filling out our online form or by calling 973-313-1200.
+Attorneys Shelley Slafkes and Bruce Levitt have more than 30 years of legal experience, and they are prepared to help regarding your medical debt and other financial difficulties.
+You can reach our lawyers by filling out our online form or by calling 973-323-2953.
 We advise families throughout New Jersey on their bankruptcy options.